primer/github-vscode-theme/README.md

 1. Go to [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme)
 2. Click on the "Install" button

+## Override this theme

+To quickly test something, you can also override this (or any other) theme in your personal config file.
+Please follow the guide in the [color theme](https://code.visualstudio.com/api/extension-guides/color-theme) documentation.

 ## Contribute

 1. Clone and open this [repo](https://github.com/primer/github-vscode-theme) in VS Code